-Apple cider: I like to use the gallon found in the refrigerated section (right next to the orange juice and kombucha).
+Apple cider: I like to use the gallon found in the refrigerated section starting in September (right next to the orange juice and kombucha).
 If you can find Honeycrisp apple cider, even better.

 Cinnamon sticks: This adds a rich scent of cinnamon, without caking up the cider or getting little pieces of cinnamon stuck in your teeth.

-Ground nutmeg and whole cloves: Two of Christmas's best seasonings is used in this cider.
+Ground nutmeg and whole cloves: Two of the best seasonings of Autumn is used in this cider.
 It adds depth and coziness.